 However, studies have also found that individuals who are actively asked to leave a review tend to leave more positive reviews, half a star more than organic ratings.
 These reviews are more authentic, as the customer is sent to an isolated review collector page to leave their experience, unbiased by external factors, and left to focus on their real experience.

 Voila!
-When you direct your customers to leave reviews on local review sites, not only are you bumping up your review numbers, but you'll be filling it up with positive customer feedback.
+When you direct your customers to leave reviews on 3rd party sites, not only are you bumping up your review numbers, but you'll be filling it up with positive customer feedback.
 With fresh reviews rolling in, any unjustified reviews are dampened, enabling shoppers to see a representative rating for your business.

-If you do receive negative reviews on these sites, you're able to stay on top of customer issues as and when they arise, as all local reviews appear in your Reviews Timeline.
-Being able to monitor your reviews from one Dashboard reduces your time spent actively trawling local review sites, not only saving you precious time, but also a disgruntled customer.
+If you do receive negative reviews on these sites, you're able to stay on top of customer issues as and when they arise, as all 3rd Party Reviews appear in your Reviews Timeline.
+Being able to monitor your reviews from one Dashboard reduces your time spent actively trawling 3rd party sites, not only saving you precious time, but also a disgruntled customer.

 This in itself may turn a negative experience into a positive.
 If not, your responses demonstrate to shoppers that you're active if things don't quite go to plan, as well as sincere when your services don't live up to expectations - both of which positively cement your brand in your customer's mind.

 With your review ratings improved, your reputation is viewed more consistently online and trust is strengthened.
 Improved trust for your business encourages traffic to your site, and more traffic means more shoppers browsing your site's pages.
-So what better way to keep those shoppers on-site than to display those local reviews right there on your webpages!
-Reviews.io have a selection of local review-friendly widgets, which dynamically display reviews for your business on sites of your choosing, right alongside all your company reviews.
+So what better way to keep those shoppers on-site than to display those 3rd Party Reviews right there on your webpages!
+REVIEWS.io have a selection of 3rd party-friendly widgets, which dynamically display reviews for your business on sites of your choosing, right alongside all your company reviews.

 Giving shoppers easy access to your reviews reinforces your reputation as a seller, but also draws attention to any shining feedback on those local platforms!
 You can therefore utilise any great organic feedback to your advantage, and demonstrate to shoppers you welcome every customer voice from all corners of the web.

-Local reviews will continue to exist for companies across the web, with many businesses unaware of how their reputation is left vulnerable, but also unfamiliar with the vast benefits they could see from managing their local reviews.
-With Reviews.io's Local Reviews solution, any business can take advantage of their user-generated feedback on multiple local review sites, making those reviews an asset for their brand.
+3rd Party Reviews will continue to exist for companies across the web, with many businesses unaware of how their reputation is left vulnerable, but also unfamiliar with the vast benefits they could see from managing their 3rd Party Reviews.
+With REVIEWS.io's 3rd Party Reviews solution, any business can take advantage of their user-generated feedback on multiple 3rd party sites, making those reviews an asset for their brand.

-Each stage - from collection to publication of your local reviews - enhances customer trust, draws shoppers to your website improving traffic, and with your customers fully-engaged with your reviews, conversion rates increase.
+Each stage - from collection to publication of your 3rd Party Reviews - enhances customer trust, draws shoppers to your website improving traffic, and with your customers fully-engaged with your reviews, conversion rates increase.

-Sign up today to start collecting local reviews on sites that matter to your business, or give one of our team a call to discuss your review needs further.
-Whatever you do, consider the impact local reviews are having for your business, both negatively and positively, and take a proactive approach to your reviews across the web to begin reaping the rewards.
+Sign up today to start collecting 3rd Party Reviews on sites that matter to your business, or give one of our team a call to discuss your review needs further.
+Whatever you do, consider the impact 3rd Party Reviews are having for your business, both negatively and positively, and take a proactive approach to your reviews across the web to begin reaping the rewards.